 - a.
-Alternative Care Facility provider Agencies shall notify the Member's Case Manager of any Member planned or unplanned non-medical and/or programmatic leave of a duration greater than 24 hours. - b.
-The therapeutic and/or rehabilitative purpose of leave shall be documented in the Member's Person-Centered Support Plan.
+Alternative Care Facility Provider Agencies shall notify the Member's Case Manager of any Member planned or unplanned non-medical and/or programmatic leave of a duration greater than 24 hours. - b.
+The therapeutic and/or rehabilitative purpose of leave shall be documented in the Member's Person-Centered Supportservice Pplan.

-4. Person-Centered Support Plan
+4. Person-Centered SupportService Pplan

 - a.
-The following information must be documented in the Person-Centered Support Plan: - i.
+The following information must be documented in the Person-Centered Support Pthe Member's service plan: - i.
 Medical Information: - 1) Medications the Member takes and how they are administered, with reference to the Medication Administration Record (MAR); - 2) Special dietary needs, if any; and - 3) Physician orders. - ii.
 Social and recreational engagement: - 1) The Member's preferences and current relationships; and - 2) Any recommended restrictions on social and/or recreational activities identified by a physician. - iii.
-Any other special health or behavioral management needs that support the Member's individual needs. - b.
-Additional Person-Centered Support Planning Documentation: - Documentation from the admission process which demonstrates that the setting was selected by the Member; - Identification of the Member's goals, choices, preferences, and needs and incorporation of these elements into the supports and services described in the Person-Centered Support Plan; - iii.
+Any other special health or behavioral management needs that support the Member's individual needs.

+- b.
+Additional Person-Centered Support Planning Service Plan Documentation: - Documentation from the admission process which demonstrates that the setting was selected by the Member; - ii.
+Identification of the Member's goals, choices, preferences, and needs and incorporation of these elements into the supports and services described in the Person-Centered Support Plan; - iii.
 Any modifications to the Member's rights, with the required supporting documentation; and - iv.
-Evidence the Member and/or their Guardian, or other Legally Authorized Representative has had the opportunity to participate in the development of the Person-Centered Support Plan, as evidenced by the Member or other Legally Authorized Representatives' signature on the plan.
+Evidence the Member and/or their Guardian, or other Legally Authorized Representative has had the opportunity to participate in the development of the Person-Gentered Support Planservice plan, as evidenced by the Member or other Legally Authorized Representatives' signature on the service plan.

-5. Environmental Standards
+Environmental Standards